Madison LL Juniors Division - Changes in 2018

 What has changed

-Recently, the Madison LL Board of Directors voted to restructure our oldest division into a true Juniors division for players age 13-14 years old.
+In 2017, the Madison LL Board of Directors voted to restructure our oldest division into a true Juniors division for players age 13-14 years old.
 Previously, all players aged 13-16 played together in the same division.
-This change is effective as of December 1, 2017 for the 2018 season and forward.
+This change was effective as of December 1, 2017 for the 2018 season and forward.

 Why we changed

 This change was not undertaken lightly.
 The Board wished to ensure fairness and competitiveness in the division, and considered the opportunities that older players have to play baseball at the high school level.